DaDaDadeo/Cycle-Print-To-PDF/README.md

 GetCycle DESCRIPTION

-The GetCycle device server receives serial print data, stores and forwards the data to an Ethernet capable printer.
+The GetCycle device server receives serial or tcp socket print data, stores and forwards the data to an Ethernet capable printer.
 Using the least invasive approach by connecting only to the print port, GetCycle is designed to store the batch reports with little or no changes to the equipment providing the print data.
 After a proper configuration, GetCycle is “plug and play” and will run automatically on power up independent of the equipment controls.